sib-swiss/Introduction-to-statistics-with-R/docs/index.md

 ### General learning outcomes

 At the end of this course, participants will be able to:
-- have experience in the application of basic statistics techniques
+* have experience in the application of basic statistics techniques
-- know how to summarize data with numerical and graphical summaries
+* know how to summarize data with numerical and graphical summaries
-- plot data
+* plot data
-- do hypothesis testing and multiple testing correction
+* do hypothesis testing and multiple testing correction
-- linear models
+* linear models
-- correlation and regression
+* correlation and regression
-- principal component analysis and other topics
+* principal component analysis and other topics.

 ### Learning outcomes explained